reactgraphqlacademy/fb-messenger/README.md

 5. Question: Is it possible to move showModal from app.js down the tree? why/why not?

 6. Create a Link component for the a tags in the footer.
 Who are the children of the Link component?
+Link should receive a prop called `to` that becomes the href of the <a href={to} ...

 7. What do you think it would make sense to componentize next?
 Are there any parts on that view that you can reuse?
 Try to explain to a mentor what you want to refactor before you code :)